Rutang-Bhatiya/ECO3-data-engineering-bdm-2-future-architecture/README.md

 ## Purpose of This Repository

-This repository documents **Phase 3 and Phase 4** of my role at ECO3, where my responsibilities expanded beyond reporting into:
+This repository documents **Phase 4** of my role at ECO3, where my responsibilities expanded beyond reporting into:

 - Data engineering
 - Automation